Description of the radar set, tactical-technical characteristics

 |hits per scan:|

-AN/TPQ-47 is operating in S-Band artillery locating radar is an extremely advanced derivative of the combat-proven AN/TPQ-37 firefinder radar.
+AN/TPQ-47 is operating in the S-Band artillery locating radar is an extremely advanced derivative of the combat-proven AN/TPQ-37 firefinder radar.
 This was to be a new transportable, ground countermortar tactical radar for weapon location that would have replaced the AN/TPQ-37(V).
 It was given the popular name Phoenix Battlefield Sensor System (PBS²).

 It is a computer-controlled, electronically scanned radar that uses a “fence” of pencil-shaped beams that sweep several times a second along a 90-degree sector of the horizon.